 - Once you feel like you are more comfortable with your fear and have had sufficient time to process it, fold it up into the shape of a paper airplane.

-- Record yourself throwing your paper airplane as far as you can.
+- Throw the airplane as far as you can.
 You have dealt with your fear in a healthy manner and are now casting it away.